 Alpandeire Home | History | Things To See | Fray Leopoldo

-Alpandiere is famed as the birthplace of a bearded monk, known later as Fray Leopold de Alpandeire.
-Born on 24 June 1866 and baptised as Francisco Tomas Marquez Sanchez, he became a local celebrity at the turn of the 19th century.
+Alpandiere is famed as the birthplace of a Capuchin monk, known later as Fray Leopold de Alpandeire.
+Born on 24 June 1866 as the oldest of four siblings, Francisco Tomas Marquez Sanchez, he became a local celebrity at the turn of the 19th century.

 At the age of 33 he left the village to become a Capuchin monk in Granada and sadly, 3 years before his death, Fray Leopold suffered a fractured skull after falling down some stairs.
 He recovered enough to walk with the aid of two canes and for the rest of his life, he resided in a convent.